boxyhq/website/guides/jackson/heroku.md

 ## Install SAML Jackson

-- Fork the the SAML Jackson [Github repository](https://github.com/boxyhq/jackson/fork).
+- Fork the the SAML Jackson [GitHub repository](https://github.com/boxyhq/jackson/fork).
 - Go to the forked repo and click the **Deploy to Heroku** button from the README section.
 - Give your new application a **name**.
 - Fill the **Config Vars** as per the [documentation](/docs/jackson/deploy/env-variables).